‘See something, say something’: Community reminded to be proactive to improve school safety

 MIAMI VALLEY, Ohio (WDTN) — School safety has taken center stage across the country and in the Miami Valley in the past week.
-A suspect killed four classmates at a Michigan high school, and there have been several threats at local schools since then.
+A student is accused of killing four classmates at a Michigan high school, and there have been several threats at Miami Valley schools since then.
 Local leaders recommend being proactive even if those threats are not always credible.

 “It’s important to realize there is no prank like this anymore.
 Those days are over,” said Montgomery County Sheriff Rob Streck.